Azure/AzureDSVM/README.md

 Note: The package will work with any open source R Session or with Microsoft R extensions.

+# Features

+* Elasiticity

+    * Deployment of a DSVM with customized information such as machine name, machine size, operating system, authentication method, etc.
+    * Enjoy all benefits of a Windows/Linux DSVM.
+E.g., all tools for data science work such as R/Python/Julia programming languages, SQL Server, Visual Studio with RTVS, etc., remote working environment via RStudio Server or Jupyter Notebook interface, and machine learning & artificial intelligence packages such as Microsoft CNTK, MXNet, and XGBoost.
+    * Execution of R analytics on DSVM(s) with various Microsoft R Server computing contexts such as "local parallel" and "cluster parallel".

+* Scalability

+    * Deployment of a collection of heterogeneous DSVMs for a group of data scientists.
+    * Scale up DSVM and form them into a cluster for parallel computation with Microsoft R Server backend.

+* Usability

+    * Deploy, start, stop, and delete DSVM(s) on demand.
+    * Monitor data consumption and estimate expense of using DSVM(s) with hourly aggregation granularity.

+# Tutorials

 To get started with this package, see the Vignettes: